 News Landing PageFrom virtual events to conferences, talks, public lectures and happenings in on-campus venues SETU Waterford is a hub of activity.
 Stay up to date with our calendar of upcoming events.

 Events Landing PageThe BA (Hons) in Early Childhood Care and Education is a four year course of study.
-The course is designed under four important academic foundations namely, theory, practice, research and reflective integration.
+The course is designed under four important academic pillars namely, theory, practice, research and reflective practice.

 Note: Garda clearance is required for all students taking this course